bangpound/BangpoundDoctrineCouchDBAdminBundle/Resources/doc/reference/installation.rst

 Installation
 ============

-SonataDoctrineMongoDBAdminBundle is part of a set of bundles aimed at abstracting storage connectivity for SonataAdminBundle.
-As such, SonataDoctrineMongoDBAdminBundle depends on SonataAdminBundle, and will not work without it.
+BangpoundDoctrineCouchDBAdminBundle is part of a set of bundles aimed at abstracting storage connectivity for SonataAdminBundle.
+As such, BangpoundDoctrineCouchDBAdminBundle depends on SonataAdminBundle, and will not work without it.

 .. note::